Landstar System (NASDAQ:LSTR) Releases Q3 2021 Earnings Guidance

-Landstar System (NASDAQ:LSTR) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
+Landstar System (NASDAQ:LSTR) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $2.450-$2.550 for the period, compared to the Thomson Reuters consensus estimate of $2.280.
 The company issued revenue guidance of $1.68 billion-$1.72 billion, compared to the consensus revenue estimate of $1.56 billion.

+The business also recently declared a quarterly dividend, which was paid on Friday, August 27th.
+Stockholders of record on Monday, August 9th were paid a $0.25 dividend.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.58%.
+This is an increase from Landstar System’s previous quarterly dividend of $0.21.
+The ex-dividend date was Friday, August 6th.
+Landstar System’s payout ratio is 15.88%.

-An institutional investor recently raised its position in Landstar System stock.
-Morgan Stanley grew its stake in Landstar System, Inc. (NASDAQ:LSTR) by 35.8% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 153,214 shares of the transportation company’s stock after purchasing an additional 40,365 shares during the period.
-Morgan Stanley owned about 0.40% of Landstar System worth $24,211,000 as of its most recent SEC filing.
-89.16% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Landstar System stock.
+Morgan Stanley increased its holdings in shares of Landstar System, Inc. (NASDAQ:LSTR) by 35.8% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 153,214 shares of the transportation company’s stock after buying an additional 40,365 shares during the period.
+Morgan Stanley owned about 0.40% of Landstar System worth $24,211,000 at the end of the most recent quarter.
+89.16% of the stock is currently owned by institutional investors.

 Landstar System, Inc engages in the provision of transportation management solutions.
 It operates through the following segments: Transportation Logistics and Insurance.
 The Transportation Logistics segment offers transportation services including truckload and less-than-truckload transportation, rail intermodal, air and ocean cargo, project cargo, and customs brokerage.